iAziz786/auth-sso/README.md

 auth-sso is an OpenID Connect authorization server.
 Currently only support authorization code flow.

+**Website is on Heroku free Dyno so give it around 10 - 15 second before warming up**.

 This is work in progress.
 And support for implicit and hybrid flow will be added soon.

 ### Incompletion in current flow